Jacobian-Scaled K-means Clustering for Physics-Informed Segmentation of Reacting Flows: Results

 For a better visualization of the algorithm behavior near the wavefront, Fig.~\ref{fig:segmented_field_zoom} shows a series of zoomed-in profiles of pressure, density, heat release rate, and the same segmented fields from Fig.~\ref{fig:segmented_field_full}.
 Before assessing the near-wavefront trends in the segmented fields, it should be noted that the pressure profile shown in Fig.~\ref{fig:segmented_field_zoom} displays the characteristic triple-point structures that oscillate vertically along the wavefront as it propagates through the channel.
 In short, triple points are localized high-pressure regions at the detonation wave front emanating from collisions between a weaker series of reflecting transverse waves and the leading shock wave which travels at the CJ speed \cite{shepherd_proci}.
 The triple point structures, indicated by the small distributed regions of peak pressure throughout the wavefront, contribute to significant complexity in the detonation wave dynamics and are known to heavily influence chemical kinetic behavior within the detonation wave structure \cite{venkat_arfm_rde}.
 As such, part of assessing the strength of any composition space partitioning algorithm for detonation-containing flows is to ensure that areas near and within the triple point structures are detected by the given algorithm with ideally minimal user input.

-The differences between the segmented fields in this triple point region are quite apparent in the zoom-ins -- for example, in the standard K-means segmented field, the cluster partitions attempt to recover spatially coherent patterns that align more with density fields and contact discontinuities away from the wavefront, which contribute to the complex and somewhat turbulent cluster partitions observed downstream.
-This comes from the definition of the composition vector, which consists of temperature as well as density-weighted mass fractions (i.e. species concentration); as such, there is an intrinsically higher weight placed on non-reacting transverse wave propagation in the standard clustering procedure, which in turn leads to complex 2-dimensional structures recovered in the segmented field.
+The differences between the segmented fields in this triple point region are quite apparent in the zoom-ins -- for example, in the standard K-means segmented field, the cluster partitions attempt to recover spatially coherent patterns that align more with density fields and contact discontinuities away from the wavefront, { which contribute to the complex and less spatially-uniform cluster partitions observed downstream.} This comes from the definition of the composition vector, which consists of temperature as well as density-weighted mass fractions (i.e. species concentration); as such, there is an intrinsically higher weight placed on non-reacting transverse wave propagation in the standard clustering procedure, which in turn leads to complex 2-dimensional structures recovered in the segmented field.

-On the other hand, the segmented fields produced by the JSK-means approach are markedly more 1-dimensional in overall structure (e.g. the variation in cluster transitions along the y-direction is noticeably smaller than that observed in the standard K-means segmented fields).
+{On the other hand, the segmented fields produced by the JSK-means approach are markedly more 1D in overall structure} (e.g. the variation in cluster transitions along the y-direction is noticeably smaller than that observed in the standard K-means segmented fields).
 The effect of biasing clusters towards the wave front, which was visualized macroscopically in Fig.~\ref{fig:segmented_field_full}, is also apparent in the zoom-ins.
 The JSK-means algorithm pushes clusters towards the regions of high chemical sensitivity, as encoded in corresponding regions of peak heat release rate and the triple points.
-Because the contact discontinuities and transverse wave oscillations behind the detonation wavefront produce much less chemical reactivity as implied by the heat release rates, the cluster partitions from the Jacobian-scaled approach are more vertically uniform behind the wavefront.
-Additionally, there is a higher degree of noise in the Jacobian-scaled segmented field than in the standard counterpart -- this may be due to potentially high variations in chemical stiffness, as well as possible numerical errors attributed to numerical chemical Jacobian estimates for intermediary species.
+Because the contact discontinuities and transverse wave oscillations behind the detonation wavefront produce much less chemical reactivity as implied by the heat release rates, the cluster partitions from the Jacobian-scaled approach are more vertically uniform behind the wavefront. { Additionally, there is a higher degree of noise in the Jacobian-scaled segmented field than in the standard counterpart (i.e., there is a high-frequency scatter effect slightly away from the wavefront, indicated by the red regions in in Fig.~\ref{fig:segmented_field_zoom}(d)) -- this may be due to potentially high variations in chemical stiffness, as well as possible numerical errors attributed to numerical chemical Jacobian estimates for intermediary species.}